GoldenGoat101/DGS-ISL-CSLR/README.md

 **CSLR — CorrNet+ (Continuous Sign Language Recognition) Overview**

+UPDATE: This project has won a **CREST Gold Award**, matching 15/15 Criteria (minimum requirement of 11/15 for winning the award)

 This repository contains end-to-end code and a lightweight Flask demo for Continuous Sign Language Recognition (CSLR) using a CorrNet+-style architecture (ResNet-based visual backbone, temporal convolutions, BiLSTM, and CTC decoding).
 The demo accepts short videos